-Atlas-3 is a partnership between the same five organizations as Atlas-2: Birds Canada, Canadian Wildlife Service (Environment and Climate Change Canada), Ministry of Natural Resources and Forestry – Government of Ontario, Ontario Field Ornithologists (OFO), and Ontario Nature.
+Atlas-3 is a partnership between the same five organizations as Atlas-2: Birds Canada, Canadian Wildlife Service (Environment and Climate Change Canada), Ministry of Northern Development, Mines, Natural Resources and Forestry – Government of Ontario, Ontario Field Ornithologists (OFO), and Ontario Nature.

 Volunteers are central to the success of the Atlas.
 This enormous project is achievable only through the mass participation of the province’s birders.
 It shows what the birding community can accomplish when we work together with a single purpose.

 Atlas-3 will be a grand adventure for the province’s birders who make it possible!
 We cannot do it without your help.

 The goal of the Atlas is to map the distribution and relative abundance of Ontario’s approximately 300 species of breeding birds – from as far south as Middle Island in Lake Erie, to Hudson Bay in the north.

 The data collected over five years provides essential information for researchers, scientists, government officials and conservation professionals.
 It will guide environmental policies and conservation strategies for years to come.

 Data collection for the two previous Ontario atlasses ran from 1981-1985 and 2001-2005, followed by the publication of books summarizing the results.
 The two previous projects were enormous (and successful!).
 But we’re hoping Atlas-3 will be the best one yet – providing an unprecedented understanding of the status, distribution and abundance of the province’s birds and a huge database of information that can be used for bird conservation purposes well into the future.